andrepucas/lp2_4XGame_p2_2022/README.md

 The map is generated using the Unity's [Grid Layout Group] and [Content Size Fitter] components.
-The only adjustments needed are setting the Grid Layout's cell size and the column count constraint, both calculated with the map dimensions.
+The only adjustments needed are setting the Grid Layout's cell size and the column count constraint, both calculated with the map's size.

 ```c#
 m_newCellSize.y = MAX_Y_SIZE / p_map.Dimensions_Y;